small logo

 Power Considerations

 The amplified Series F modules are powered through a shielded multi-conductor cable.
 This cable is fitted with a connector which is compatible with the M,F&A Power Supply.
 Any power supply is a potential source of noise.
 The M,F&A Power Supply provides noise free power to the photodiode and amplifiers from Nickel metal hydride batteries which are re-charged when the photodetector module is not in use.
 When the photodetector module is active, the system is completely disconnected from the external AC source.
-A larger rack mount version capable of powering up to four Series F Photodetector Modules is also available.

 [Back to Top]